Last update on December 20, 2022

 You may also find yourself preparing a long honey-do list for your spouse.
-It can be very intimidating to think of all of the things your husband typically handles that he will not be around to do.
+It can be very intimidating to think of everything your husband typically handles that he will not be around to do.

-Make yourself a list of these things and sit down together to discuss the best way to handle them.
+Make a list of these things and discuss the best way to handle them.

-Your soldier may actually even be looking forward to this deployment.
+Your soldier may even be looking forward to this deployment.
 This is, after all, what he has been training for since he entered the Army.
-As an Army wife, it can be very hard to hear that your husband is looking forward to the deployment.
+As an Army wife, it can be tough to hear that your husband is looking forward to the deployment.

-Remember that he is looking forward to the chance to utilize his skills; he is not looking forward to being away from his family.
+Remember that he is looking forward to utilizing his skills; he is not looking forward to being away from his family.

-It is very important that he has a bond with the other soldiers in his unit.
-He may begin spending more time with these soldiers before deployment and this can cause tension as you generally want this time to be just for your family.
+He must have a bond with the other soldiers in his unit.
+He may begin spending more time with these soldiers before deployment, which can cause tension as you generally want this time to be just for your family.

 Just remember unit cohesion and morale is essential to their success.

 It is also normal for you to get to the point of just wanting him to leave so you can get on with things and get the deployment over with as quickly as possible.